 |Equipment Required:||Barbell, Dumbbell, Machine|

 |Author:||Gabriello Ianniruberto – Strength Expert, CSEP – CPT|

 Sets and Reps

 The sets and reps for any strength workout provide you with all the information you need to find the weight of each exercise.
-Exercises with low reps should be completed at higher weights – especially during the hypertrophy workouts.
+Exercises with low reps should be completed at higher weights – especially during your power days and hypertrophy workouts.

 Exercises with higher reps can be done at lower weights with slower movement.
 The sets provide you with information about how hard you should be working each set.

 If you only have three sets, you should be nearing complete failure every set, whereas exercises for 5 sets should be done at a more moderate intensity.

 A failure is a tool that should not be abused.
 All sets should be completed until form breakdown occurs (your lift is sloppy or you sacrifice form).
 Failure should not be used during the PHUL workout.

 This term represents the amount of time we have tension placed on the muscle.
 For a more detailed explanation please read our post on tempo training.

 Ab work can be done at the end of a particular workout but keep in mind many of these exercises will already put a large amount of stress on the core.